eburhansjah/VerilogCalculator/README.md

 Note: If opcode is undefined, RHS will show 0

+## Prerequisites
+1) Need to have Vivado installed
+2) Need to have FPGA (Digilent Nexys A7-100T: FPGA Trainer Board )

 ## Usage
 1) Clone repository on local device
 2) Open and launch project `alu_calc` on Vivado